-That's not a typo you're seeing: these potatoes are smashed, not mashed, which means they're crispy on the outside but soft on the inside, and yes, you really do smash them with your hands to get them to this state.
+That's not a typo you're seeing: These potatoes are smashed, not mashed, which means they're crispy on the outside but soft on the inside, and yes, you do smash them with your hands to get them to this state.
 Who said you can't have some fun while you're coking, right?
 These potatoes are great to have at dinner or even breakfast as an alternative to hash browns.

 Get our recipe for Smashed Potatoes.